SDP15/goodb0i/README.md

 An instruction gets also consumed when the robot detects the end of an aisle, although that's still to be confirmed.
 Any obstacle detection overrides previous commands.

+All these behaviours are detailed in the `line_following.py` file.

 Feel free to add any comment if anything needs further explanations.